These free skiers roll deep, they’ve got swagger. The stage for the hottest

 The 5th Annual Dumont Cup

-was held at Sunday River on March 29-30, 2013 under bright blue sky and sunshine.
+held at Sunday River on March 29-30, 2013 featured bright blue sky and sunshine,

-Rocking Chair Park featured monstrous 75' jumps that towered above
+Rocking Chair Park with monstrous 75' jumps that towered above

 the Barker quad lift towers, plus shooter rails, stairs and cannons.
 The

 winner was Nick Goepper from Indiana - taking $12,000 cash at the Red